encode/uvicorn/docs/settings.md

 Use the following options to configure Uvicorn, when running from the command line.

-If you're running using programmatically, using `uvicorn.run(...)`, then use equivalent keyword arguments, eg. `uvicorn.run(app, port=5000, debug=True, access_log=False)`.
+If you're running programmatically, using `uvicorn.run(...)`, then use equivalent keyword arguments, eg. `uvicorn.run(app, port=5000, debug=True, access_log=False)`.

 ## Application